YTV (Canadian TV channel): Early years

 For its 1990–1991 season, the channel would begin using its signature program jockeys on September 3; there was also the Canadian-French co-production The Adventures of the Black Stallion and Maniac Mansion; as well as three original productions for teens: Rock 'n' Talk (beginning September 3), R.O.S.
 (Ross Oliver Show, from September 9) and StreetNOISE (September 21).
 The network had surpassed Cancon limits by December 1991, in terms of hours produced and revenue.
 Revenues for that year were expected to fall in the CA$28–29 million region, up from CA$27 million in 1990.
 Negotiations were underway with CTV to produce a newscast for the channel in January 1992.

 Unusual for such a channel, it announced a pre-emption of its regular programming on March 10, 1992, to carry the CRTC hearings live, with opening remarks from PJ Jazzy Jan, who would explain some of the topics before starting the telecast (9am to 7pm).
 The press criticized its reliance on American "junk shows", which became more popular than the original productions and special events.
-In the hearings, YTV executives wanted the channel to start airing productions featuring superheroes, which were excluded per the original license contract.
+In the hearings, YTV executives wanted the channel to start airing productions featuring superheroes, which were excluded per the original licence contract.
 This concerned Wayne Gretzky, who thought that the network could end up airing violent programming (along the lines of Terminator).
 It also planned to increase the age limit for primetime protagonists from 18 to 21.
 In August, YTV obtained a rate increase from 32 to 35 cents a month in Anglophone markets and from 8 to 9 cents a month in Francophone markets.
-At the same time, its license was renewed for another seven years.
+At the same time, its licence was renewed for another seven years.
 A pilot edition of YTV News aired on October 20, ahead of the launch of the full service early next year.
 This consisted of a one-hour special, Referendum 102692, concerning the then-upcoming referendum of the Charlottetown Accord.
 Negotiations with Turner Broadcasting System's Cartoon Network started in early November, it began Canadian distribution for the American channel by late 1993.
 YTV's president said that, with the arrival of American cable networks to Canada, Canadian producers could benefit from the move.
 The move implied the creation of a second channel, keeping YTV as it was for its existing output.
-The first edition of YTV News aired on February 28, 1993 at 12pm.
+The first edition of YTV News aired on February 28, 1993, at 12pm.
 In September 1993, it carried MTV's The Real World.
 Kevin Shea resigned as president on November 17; he was appointed president and CEO of Atlantis Films next January.
 By December, the channel had added Mighty Morphin Power Rangers to its schedule.
 The plan to launch a Canadian version of Cartoon Network was later replaced by Fun TV, of which YTV was one of its shareholders (the channel would eventually become Teletoon later on and would launch in 1997).